 Advertising costs are charged to operations when incurred.
-Advertising costs for the year ended September 30, 2015 are \$37,713.
+Advertising costs for the years ended September 30, 2016 and September 30, 2015 were \$11,753 and \$37,713, respectively.

 Promises to give

 Unconditional promises to give are recognized as revenue in the period the promises are received, and as assets, or decreases of liabilities or expenses depending on the form of the benefits received.
 Promises to give to be received in future periods are discounted to their net present value at the time the revenue is recorded.
 Conditional promises to give are recognized as revenue when the conditions on which they depend are substantially met.
 A conditional promise to give is considered unconditional if the possibility that the condition will not be met is remote.